Google Sites Review

 - Connecting to a domain is difficult

-From email to scheduling to word processing to spreadsheets, Google’s numerous digital product offerings have gotten many of us accustomed to using Google for a plethora of business and personal uses.
+From email to scheduling to word processing to spreadsheets, Google’s popular suite of digital products has gotten many of us accustomed to using Google for a plethora of business and personal uses.
 What you may not have known is that Google also offers a free basic website builder called Google Sites.

 - It is entirely free.